-- Mnemosyne, which is this module - query list comprehensions, an Erlang language construct for the queries.
+- Mnemosyne, which is this module - QLC (Query List Comprehensions), an Erlang language construct for the queries.
+This will be the recommended way to perform queries

-The exact syntax of query list comprehensions are described in a separate section [page 25] of this document.
+The exact syntax of query list comprehensions are described in a separate section [page 23] of this document.